 We’ve all gotten them from time to time.
 Some of us get them all the time.
 But is there a catch to just getting a notice saying “you’ve been preapproved” for a fabulous credit offer?

+Being preapproved for a credit card without applying for it keeps your score unblemished.
 The preapproval is only an offer for you to be underwritten for new credit once you fill out an application.
 You may qualify and you may not.
-You have only been prequalified for a product sales pitch!
+Basically, you’ve been prequalified for a product sales pitch.

 On the plus side, preapproved offers often come with incentives not available to the general public.
 For example, American Express may offer a rewards card with an introductory bonus of 60,000 points to new customers, but a bigger bonus of 100,000 points may be offered in a preapproved offer.

-What about using a third-party service such as CardMatch to link you with fabulous offers?
+You can use a third-party service such as CardMatch to link you to offers.
 Basically, they serve to help you narrow the field of possible offers without visiting every credit card issuer’s website.
 Third-party sites also help you know what cards you may qualify for based on a soft inquiry of your credit report.